Hamburger menu icon

 Inevitably, they’re cheaper to buy than official football kits.
 If that wasn’t the case, they wouldn’t exist in the first place, right?

 But what are you really getting for that cheaper price?
-Well, let us explain.
+Well, let me explain.

 Funding criminal operations

-We’re trying not to go too serious here, but those who choose to buy fake football jerseys are essentially funding a criminal operation.
+I'm not trying to be too serious here, but those who choose to buy fake football jerseys are essentially funding a criminal operation.

 It’s illegal to sell counterfeit branded goods in the UK, and it could also help to fund other illegal activities like money laundering too.

-We shouldn’t be funding these people, we should be helping to stop them, just like this seizure of fake World Cup shirts did last year.
+We shouldn’t be funding these people, we should be helping to stop them, just like this seizure of fake World Cup shirts did back in 2022.

 Devaluing designers, brands and clubs